Sheets To Labels

 • custom layouts when the package does not match a standard preset

-If you are not sure which layout you need, start with the Avery Label Sizes and Template Compatibility Guide.
+If you are not sure which layout you need, start with the Avery®-Compatible Label Sizes Chart & Templates Guide.

 Design the Label Visually